Marie-Clémentine Anuarite Nengapeta: Capture and death

-In 1964 a rebellion broke out across the nation and the Simba rebels opposed Westerners but also the indigenous monks and sisters because of their suspicion that these religious were cooperating with foreigners.
-The rebels stormed her convent on 29 November 1964 and loaded all 46 of them into a truck telling them, it was to make sure they know there math and school subjects & They were told the truck would go to Wamba, though it set off instead for Isiro to Colonel Yuma Déo's compound.
+In 1964 the Simba rebellion broke out across the nation and the Simba rebels opposed Westerners but also the indigenous monks and sisters because of their suspicion that these religious were cooperating with foreigners.
+The rebels stormed her convent on 29 November 1964 and loaded all 46 of them into a truck telling them, it was to make sure they knew their math and school subjects.
+They were told the truck would go to Wamba, though it set off instead for Isiro to Colonel Yuma Déo's compound.
 Colonel Ngalo, with the aid of the soldier Sigbande, tried to get her to be his wife and threatened her with death when she kept refusing.
 Ngalo turned to fellow Colonel Olombe (b.
 1938) for his help in seducing her.
 For dinner on 30 November she had rice and sardines with a fellow religious and warned her sisters not to drink the beer.
 Olombe then sent the sisters off to bed and asked her to remain behind for he wanted her for himself.
 He insulted her when she refused his offers and so forced her and Sister Bokuma Jean-Baptiste into a car.
 The two tried to escape as he went back to the compound for the keys but he caught and began beating them.
 Bokuma fainted after he broke her arm in three places, while he called some rebels to stab Nengapeta before pulling a revolver and shooting her in the chest.

 Olombe ordered some sisters to remove her from his sight but she was still breathing for several minutes before she died around 1:00am on 1 December 1964.
 Between the blows she had the strength to tell her attacker: "I forgive you, for you know not what you are doing".
 Her remains were buried in a common grave but were exhumed eight months later and reburied.
 Her remains were later exhumed in December 1978 and it was found she had an image of the Mother of God in her right hand.
 Her remains – after exhumation – were then moved to the Isiro Cathedral.
 Olombe was sentenced to death in 1965 but escaped from prison.
 He returned to prison and his sentence was commuted to life imprisonment in 1966, though he received a pardon in 1971.